What happens after you select your DiSC® product?

 On this page:

-Recommended if you're purchasing more than 15 online tests and profiles or want to have control over results visibility.
+Recommended if you're purchasing multiple profiles or want to have control over results visibility.

 - Purchase EPIC credits - assuming you already have an EPIC account.
 If you do not, you will need to purchase an EPIC Starter Package.